The Kumaon Traverse

 A 190km drive through ancient pine forests and the temple architecture of Jageshwar.
 We settle into the 'Little Kashmir' of the East.

 Descend into the dramatic valley of the Kali River, tracing the border of Nepal.
-Today we finalize the Inner Line Permits (ILP).
+Today we finalize the Inner Line Permits.

 A rugged 4x4 journey through the Dhauliganga gorge.
 Witness the landscape transform from lush green to high-altitude alpine.